-Political Science at Carleton?
+Political Science at Carleton

+Our ‘back to basics’ approach prepares students to become citizens of the world and for careers anywhere around the globe.
 You’ll explore new ideas to address the many complex issues facing Canada and the world, such as climate change, migration, nationalism and populism, globalization, wealth and poverty, human rights and liberty, parliamentary governance and democracy.

 You’ll hone research, writing, and communication skills that are essential for almost any career path you choose to pursue.